Elizabeth Andrews, PE

-As vice president and senior program manager in ESA’s Environmental Hydrology team, Elizabeth (Betty) works to integrate ESA’s team of experts and capabilities to deliver responsive service and high-quality work.
+As vice president and senior program manager in ESA’s Environmental Hydrology & Design practice, Betty works to integrate ESA’s team of experts and capabilities to deliver responsive service and high-quality work.
 As a professional civil engineer, she merges applied science with a keen appreciation for contextual considerations to help clients make informed decisions.

-Betty holds a Master’s degree in civil engineering from the University of California at Davis and a Bachelor of Science in engineering and policy from Washington University.
+Betty holds a Master of Science in Civil Engineering from the University of California at Davis and a Bachelor of Science in Engineering and Policy from Washington University.
 She is a licensed civil engineer in the state of California and a member of the American Society of Civil Engineers; Society for Ecological Restoration and Management; Floodplain Management Association; American Geophysical Union; and the California Salmonid Restoration Federation.